HLTH 661 Toxicology

 Rationale

 The student will be exposed to the inter-relatedness of environmental and human health issues, as well as the complexities of environmental exposures.
-This course will be helpful for those wishing to serve in the environmental health context, as well as those interested in increasing their awareness of global and local environmental challenges.
+This course will be helpful for the student who wishes to serve in the environmental health context, as well as the student interested in increasing his/her awareness of global and local environmental challenges.
 Proper management of environmental exposure is essential, both in densely populated urban areas and in lesser economically developed countries.
 This course will give the student the basic knowledge and tools to address these fundamental principles of toxicology.

 Course Assignment